Skip to content

 Real x86_64 Ubuntu ABI

-Termux runs ARM userland binaries built against the Android NDK.
+Termux runs ARM userland binaries built against the Android NDK on top of Android's Bionic libc, not glibc.
 Most things work; the long tail does not.
 Examples that bite people: precompiled Python wheels with x86 shared libraries, tools distributed only for x86_64 Linux, and Node packages with native bindings that assume glibc.
-The community claude-code-termux repo exists specifically because "the official native installer for Claude Code does not work on Termux due to Android ABI incompatibilities."
-You can make it work , with an alias hack, but you are swimming upstream.
+The community claude-code-termux repo exists specifically because the official native installer for Claude Code is dynamically linked against glibc (/lib/ld-linux-aarch64.so.1), Termux uses Bionic, and Anthropic does not ship an android-arm64 build — confirmed in anthropics/claude-code Issue #20778.
+You can still get Claude working via npm and a shell alias, but you are swimming upstream.

 A Cosyra container gives you Ubuntu x86_64 with glibc and apt, much closer to a standard Linux server than Termux.
 In practice that means broader compatibility for common CLIs, precompiled binaries, and agent workflows, though you should still verify project-specific dependencies.